Classification of standard Manin triples in dimension 4+4: Classification of s

-The first condition states that $C$ is an element of $O(8,8)$ group.
+The first condition states that $C$ is an element of the $O(4,4)$ group.

-It is clear that a direct check which of 188 standard Manin triples belong to the same \dd\ is an impossible task.
+It is clear that directly checking which of the 188 standard Manin triples correspond to the same \dd\ is an impossible task.
 That is why we first evaluate invariants of the algebras $\cd$ for all \mt s, and then sort them into smaller subsets.
-Only the \mt s with the same invariants can belong to the same Drinfeld double.
-The invariants we have used are: \begin{itemize} \item Dimensions of derived series
+Only those \mt s with the same invariants can belong to the same Drinfeld double.
+The invariants that we have used are: \begin{itemize} \item Dimensions of the derived series